When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Caitlin Goodwin, MSN, RN, CNM

-2. Track Your Ovulation
+2. Track Your Cycle (With Caution)

 Having a cycle every month does not mean you are releasing eggs every month.
 It is important to look to other signs to ensure your body is following the proper steps to becoming pregnant.